mvitale1989/openvpn_cfssl/README.md

 The above results in the creation of the following files:

-    default_CA/ca-key.pem
+    ./ca-key.pem
-    default_CA/ca.csr
+    ./ca.csr
-    default_CA/ca.pem
+    ./ca.pem
-    default_CA/clients/myclient-key.pem
+    ./clients/myclient-key.pem
-    default_CA/clients/myclient.csr
+    ./clients/myclient.csr
-    default_CA/clients/myclient.pem
+    ./clients/myclient.pem
-    default_CA/server-key.pem
+    ./server-key.pem
-    default_CA/server.csr
+    ./server.csr
-    default_CA/server.pem
+    ./server.pem
-    default_CA/ta.key
+    ./ta.key

 The default values work well, but note that if required, you can optionally tune a few parameters in the makefile before usage:
-- Variables `TPL_CA` and `TPL_CSR`: the skeleton of the cfssl JSONs used for cert generation.
+- Makefile variables `TPL_CA` and `TPL_CSR`: the skeleton of the cfssl JSONs used for cert generation.
 E.g. you can modify the country and organization, according to the repository you're using the makefile into.
-- Variable `CA_DIR`: the destination CA directory, which by default is `default_CA`.
-The makefile is also able to read this from the shell env, so you can specify it either at makefile invocation time (e.g. `CA_DIR=./myCAdir make ca-certs`) or by exporting the variable before of the makefile usage (e.g. `export CA_DIR=./myCAdir; make ca-certs`).
-Setting it to `.` lets you have the Makefile inside of the CA dir itself.
+- Environment variable `CA_DIR`: the destination CA directory, which by default is the current directory.

 ## OpenVPN configuration